 HNW and UHNW are classifications used by the financial services industry to denote an individual or family with a high net worth.

-There's no precise definition of how rich someone must be to fit in this category, but the most commonly quoted figure for membership in the high net worth categorization is at least $1 million in liquid investable assets.
+There's no precise definition of how rich someone must be to fit in this category, but the most commonly quoted figure for membership in the high net worth category is at least $1 million in liquid, investable assets.

-UHNW is generally regarded to be worth much more.
-According to CNBC, there are now 145,000 U.S. households worth $25 million or more and more than ten million millionaire households.
+UHNW is worth much more.
+According to CNBC, there are 145,000 U.S. households worth $25 million or more and more than 10 million millionaire households.

-To put that in perspective, one out of every thirty households will be worth a million or more.
-On the other hand, only about 1 out of every 2,200 households have reached $25 million or more.
+To put that in perspective, one out of every 30 households is worth $1 million or more.
+Only about one out of every 2,200 households have reached $25 million or more.

-I prefer to use statistics, which means I will look at percentiles.
-Here are household assets ranked by percentile, from PriceMetrix Insights:
+I prefer to use statistics, so let’s look at percentiles.
+Here are household assets ranked by percentile, based on data from PriceMetrix Insights:

 Knowing this, how can you attract these UHNW investors?
-Let's start by understanding their characteristics...
+The first place to start is to understand their characteristics.

 To find information on UHNW investors, I went over to the Spectrem Group.
 Spectrem did a lot of high-quality research on UHNW investors, and here's what they found:

 Here are some more facts, mostly from The Wealth-X and UBS World Ultra Wealth Report, which compiles and analyzes information about UHNW investors: